What Is PII Detection?

 How FutureAGI Handles PII Detection

 The anchor surface for this term is eval:PII, exposed in FutureAGI as the PII evaluator in fi.evals.
 A common workflow starts with a labeled dataset containing clean prompts, direct identifiers, indirect identifiers, and tricky business text such as “call Alex from Acme.”
-The team runs PII and DataPrivacyCompliance in the eval pipeline, sets a metric-threshold for acceptable fail rate, then promotes the same control to Agent Command Center as a pre-guardrail and post-guardrail.
+The team runs PII and DataPrivacyCompliance in the eval pipeline at /platform/guard, sets a metric-threshold for acceptable fail rate, then promotes the same control to Agent Command Center as a pre-guardrail and post-guardrail.

 Real example: a healthcare support agent uses traceAI-langchain instrumentation, a retrieval step, and a scheduling tool.
 PII can enter through the patient message, the retrieved note, or the tool output.
 FutureAGI’s approach is to score each candidate boundary: user input before the model, tool output before it is added to context, and final model output before streaming to the user.
 The route records the guardrail decision, evaluator name, and trace ID so the engineer can debug a false positive without exposing the raw identifier broadly.